a690700752/KJump/README.md

 # KJump
 A simplify plugin ported from vim-EasyMotion plugin for Intellij Platform IDE.
-And can be integrated with IdeaVim.
+Can be integrated with IdeaVim.
+Support character, word, line jump.

+## Usage
 There are no default activated shortcuts.
 You can assign KJump activation shortcuts in `Settings->Keymap->KJump` menu, such as `<c-,>` `<c-;>` etc, or integrate with IdeaVim by add below section in ~/.ideavimrc:

 ```vimrc